 The contributions to “interzum award: intelligent material & design” are assessed by an expert jury.
-Five respected and independent international experts from design and architecture assess the products’ design quality and make a final decision concerning the industry award.
+Six respected experts from design and architecture assess the products’ design quality and make a final decision concerning the industry award.
 Thanks to their experience and expertise, a fair assessment with the highest degree of objectivity is ensured.
 This guarantees both the high quality standard of the competition and the reliability of the award.

 - Degree of innovation

 Founder and owner of beeh_innovation, initiator and project lead for “materials.cologne - Die Konferenz für Design und Innovation” and university lecturer on Design Management, Cologne, Germany

 Martin Beeh studied industrial design at Darmstadt University of Applied Sciences and at ENSCI-Les Ateliers, Paris, and did a postgrad in business administration.
 He worked as a designer and international design manager at Décathlon and Electrolux.
 From 2006 to 2008, Martin Beeh managed the German branch of the Material ConneXion materials library.
 In 2009 he founded beeh_innovation in Cologne, with a focus on material innovation, innovation management and design management.
 In 2018, beeh_innovation initiated the conference “materials.cologne – Die Konferenz für Design und Innovation” as an interdisciplinary platform for all those in industry, research and politics with an interest in design.
 The conference has taken place annually ever since.
 Beeh is also a lecturer at Macromedia University of Applied Sciences (Cologne Campus) and a jury member for renowned design prizes.